 Layoff or Termination

 Remember: between 30 and 40 million American workers were laid off during the pandemic.
 Chances are you aren’t the first employee your hiring manager has looked at with a significant resume gap, and you won’t be the last.
-The best thing you can do is to come into the interview with confidence in your skills and strengths, and to be honest with your future employer.
+The best thing you can do is to come to the interview with confidence in your skills and strengths, and to be honest with your future employer.

 Job searching with a resume gap can be stressful, but it is not impossible.
 With these tips in your back pocket, you’re bound to find a job you love.

-Nervous about re-entering the workforce?
-We have you covered.
 From short-term contracts to long-term placements, learn how Nesco Resource can help you find the right fit, right now.